xrdocs/ncs5500/_tutorials/bgp-evpn-and-l3vpn-interworking.md

 **Re-originate evpn routes with vpnv4 RT “advertise vpnv4 unicast re-originated”:**
 Next we will advertise the routes learnt from EVPN fabric to L3VPN PE.
-Configure “**advertise vpnv4 unicast re-originated**” keyword under VPNv4 address family to re-originate the evpn routes matching stitching RT to vpnv4 using vpnv4 RT (110:110).
+Configure “**advertise vpnv4 unicast re-originated**” keyword under VPNv4 address family to re-originate the EVPN routes matching stitching RT to vpnv4 using vpnv4 RT (110:110).

 Since, PE-1 does not have reachability to Leafs in EVPN fabric, DCI will act as inline-RR.
 DCI will change the next-hop to itself as it re-originates the routes and advertises to PE.
 We also need to configure “*ibgp policy out enforce-modifications*” to send the updated BGP route attributes to peers.